ibm-cloud-docs/vmwaresolutions/shared/shared_planning.md

 ### 10,000 vApps per Cloud Director organization
 {: #shared_ordering-cloud-dir-limits-vapp}

 One of the configuration limits in VMware Cloud Director is a maximum of 10,000 vApps per Cloud Director organization.
-In VMware Shared, it means you cannot have more than 10,000 vApps in a single account in a particular site location since each site location is the same Cloud Director instance.
-For more information about sites and VMware Cloud Director, see [VMware Shared overview](/docs/vmwaresolutions?topic=vmwaresolutions-shared_overview).
+In {{site.data.keyword.vm-shared}}, it means you cannot have more than 10,000 vApps in a single account in a particular site location since each site location is the same Cloud Director instance.
+For more information about sites and VMware Cloud Director, see [{{site.data.keyword.vm-shared}} overview](/docs/vmwaresolutions?topic=vmwaresolutions-shared_overview).

 If you need more than 10,000 vApps in a single account, consider the following options:

 * Increase the number of virtual machines in each vApp.
 * Use a separate account in that region to host more vApps.

-The number of VMware Shared instances (or virtual data centers) does not impact this limit.
+The number of {{site.data.keyword.vm-shared}} instances (or virtual data centers) does not impact this limit.
 {: note}

 ## Related links